scalableinternetservices/ucsb_website/_slide_src/03_html_css_agile.md

 ## Scrum Master

-Responsible for making sure the _Scrum_ process is followed and helps to reolve blocking issues (e.g., between members of the team, with the product owner, or with external dependencies)
+Responsible for making sure the _Scrum_ process is followed and helps to resolve blocking issues (e.g., between members of the team, with the product owner, or with external dependencies)